What is financial liquidity?

 Current ratio = Current assets / Current liabilities

 Quick ratio: Sometimes called the acid-test ratio, the quick ratio is identical to the current ratio but excludes less liquid assets such as inventory and prepaid expenses.
 You’d use this formula to find a more exact measure of a company’s ability to pay its obligations.
 For instance, a quick ratio of less than one indicates bankruptcy risk.
 If a company’s creditors all call in their loans, there’s not enough cash to cover.
 The quick ratio is a more conservative take than the current ratio.

-Cash ratio: The most conservative of these three ratios, the cash ratio is calculated by dividing cash by the current liabilities.
+Cash ratio: The most conservative of these three ratios, the cash ratio is calculated by dividing cash plus cash equivalents by the current liabilities.
 Companies with higher overhead and money tied up in long-term investments will often have a lower ratio than a company with a lot of cash and cash equivalents.

-Cash ratio = Cash / Current liabilities
+Cash ratio = Cash and cash equivalents / Current liabilities

 Liquidity risk arises when a company or individual is unable to buy or sell an investment in exchange for cash quickly enough to pay its debts.
 For example, if a company needs to carry out a large purchase within 30 days, but most of its assets are tied up in long-term investments, the company would have liquidity risk.